isume295/Budget-app/README.md

 # 📖 [MyBudget-app ] <a name="about-project"></a>

-**MyBudget-app** is a simple application or platform designed to allows users to help individuals or households manage their finances by tracking expenses, and savings.
+**MyBudget-app** is a simple application or platform designed to allows individuals or households manage their finances by tracking expenses, and savings.
 These apps provide tools and features to create budgets, track spending, and analyze financial data. built with ROR (ruby with rails)

 ## 🛠 Built With <a name="built-with"></a>